-Remember the pool and spa are for the use of RESIDENTS AND THEIR GUESTS ONLY.
-The pool heater has been turned on for the spring/summer.
-The spa is heated year-round.
+Remember the pool and spa are for the use of RESIDENTS AND THEIR GUESTS ONLY

-NOTE!!
-Children under 14 years of age MUST be accompanied by an adult at all times.
-This means an adult (who is responsible for the safety and of observance of pool rules by the child) accompanies the child to and from the pool, and remains at the pool with the child at all times.
+ALSO DO NOT SEND children younger than 14 out to the pool or spa without an adult resident in attendance at all times.
+This means an adult (who is responsible for the safety and of observance of pool area rules by the child) accompanies the child to and from the pool area, and remains with the child at all times.
 For example, your 15 yr old cannot bring your 8 yr old to the pool or babysit a child at the pool younger than 14.
 We will cite for this violation as it is a liability for the association, AND THIS HAPPENS ALL THE TIME!

 - Entry to the pool is by key only (subject to $100 fine for violation).
 Contact the management company, if you have lost your key.
 There is a replacement fee.